Kids need to Move It for at least 60 minutes every day

 Fortunately, a few simple additions of physical activity spaced throughout the day not only improves the body, but also the mind’s concentration, efficiency, and outlook on life.

 Move It Monsters collectible cards encourage kids to move.
-Designed by parents in collaboration with Marla Balzer, Pediatric Physical Therapist at Olivia’s Place, each Monster has its own card to show kids — and kids at heart — some fun activities that can be incorporated into even the busiest of schedules, tightest budgets, and smallest apartments.
+Designed by parents in collaboration with a pediatric physical therapist, each Monster has its own card to show kids — and kids at heart — some fun activities that can be incorporated into even the busiest of schedules, tightest budgets, and smallest apartments.

-Move It Monsters launched in conjunction with Shanghai Mamas to get families moving, Move It Monster Cards are available at Olivia’s Place and Zocou for a suggested donation of 50RMB per set of 26 activity cards.
-All proceeds benefit Olivia’s Foundation.
+Move It Monsters launched in conjunction with Shanghai Mamas to get families moving, Move It Monster Cards are available at LIH Olivia’s Place for a suggested donation of 50RMB per set of 26 activity cards.

 Questions?
 Contact email@example.com